amitgoel2k/udacity-devops-capstone-project/README.md

 Upload the container to the Docker Hub Registry
 Create the Kubernetes deployment file
 Deploy the application to my AWS EKS cluster

+## Submission
+The project submission contains all the project files, a text file containing link to GitHub repo and screenshots as required for the fulfilment of the Project.